-- Create an Assessment Tool In order to improve wellness at BHSU, it is necessary to begin to quantify and measure it.
+In order to improve wellness at BHSU, it is necessary to begin to quantify and measure it.
 The first step is to create a wellbeing assessment tool in the form of an online survey.
-Suggested questions - step is to create a wellbeing assessment tool in the form of an online survey.
-Suggested questions for such a survey are included in Appendix 3. - Assess Wellbeing Annually Each year, BHSU should launch the wellness assessment survey and actively solicit responses, preferably with some kind of incentive.
+Suggested questions for such a survey are included in Appendix 3.

+6 Assess Wellbeing Annually

+Each year, BHSU should launch the wellness assessment survey and actively solicit responses, preferably with some kind of incentive.
 Students, staff and faculty will take the survey and the responses will be analyzed and used by the director of the wellness program, as well as by BHSU leadership, to identify areas of concern and opportunity for growth.
 Such efforts will lead to a happier, more engaged and productive workforce, and students who are able to better succeed in their academic journeys.